Dedeyd70/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 # SQL - Introduction

 SQL(Structured Query Language) is a specialized programming language used for managing and manipulating relational databases.
-It serves ad a standardized way to interact with databases, allowing users to perform various tasks related to data management, retrieval, insertion, modification and deletion.
+It serves as a standardized way to interact with databases, allowing users to perform various tasks related to data management, retrieval, insertion, modification and deletion.

 ## Questions :page_with_curl: